Alterna-Dev-Studio/alternadevstudio.com/memory-bank/activeContext.md

 - ✅ Basic layout and initial pages (Home, About)
 - ✅ Testing infrastructure with Jest
 - ✅ Merged includes into layouts folder to simplify directory structure
+- ✅ Added Makefile to simplify development workflow and environment management

 ### In Progress